Deadlines and Process Information

 |Student Health Insurance Plan

-Harvard University Student Health Program
+Student Health Fee

 Waiving the Student Health Insurance Plan

-Per Massachusetts regulations, at a minimum, coverage must be:
+Per Massachusetts regulations, your coverage must:

-- A health benefit plan that provides reasonably comprehensive health coverage to the student throughout the school year, including preventive and primary care, emergency services, surgical services, hospitalization benefits, ambulatory patient services, and mental health services
+- Provide reasonably comprehensive health coverage throughout the school year, including preventive and primary care, emergency services, surgical services, hospitalization benefits, ambulatory patient services, mental health services, and prescription drugs; and

-Per Massachusetts regulations, coverage cannot be:
+Your coverage cannot be:

 - Through the Health Safety Net, MassHealth Limited, or the Children's Medical Security Program

 Coverage Away from Home